 Figure 19.
-The amplitudes of the DMD modes as the estimated frequencies, for h, u, v fields, respectively, case of DMD based on the reduced Schmid operator.
-Diamonds represent the retained modes after DMD optimization, circles represent discarded modes.
+The amplitudes of the dynamic mode decomposition (DMD) modes as the estimated frequencies, for h, u, and v fields, respectively, case of DMD based on the reduced Schmid operator.
+Diamonds represent retained modes after DMD optimization, while circles represent discarded modes.

 Figure 20.
-The relative error computed as the retained number of dynamic modes, in case of optimized DMD based on the reduced Schmid operator, for h, u, v fields, respectively.
+The relative error computed as the retained number of dynamic modes, in case of optimized dynamic mode decomposition based on the reduced Schmid operator, for h, u, and v fields, respectively.